A Letter to Superintendents and Principals of Public Schools

 The argument was that the public schools would be stuck with the deplorables, and the schools couldn’t manage without additional money.
 The answer is: that may be true, but there are a variety of “add on” vouchers that address that issue, based on family income, special needs, vocational training and so on.

-The reality is that about 80% of children will attend public schools and we don’t anticipate that that will change much especially if the principals are not answerable to a bureaucracy but only to the parents of their students.
-In effect, it would turn all public schools into private schools where their funding comes through the parents, not the school district.
+The reality is that about 80% of children will attend public schools and we don’t anticipate that that will change much as long as the principals are answerable to a bureaucracy, not to the parents of their students.
+In effect, it would turn all public schools into private schools where their funding comes through the parents not the school district.
 That is the genius of this system: it puts genuine free market principles (and principals) to work.

 If Americans have the guts to really rely on free market forces, Adam Smith’s invisible hand, they could solve their problems quickly.
 Right now, we have basically a socialist monopoly running our public schools.